 I held my breath and waited.

-declared, "Tatie, you are the most beautiful bestest princess in the
+AR stopped sucking her fingers, looked at K and solemnly declared, “You are the most beautiful bestest princess in the

 whole ever world.”